Nothing about the Ferghana Valley is simple. Understanding it, however, is key to understanding Central Asia itself.

 Usually, travelers like to hopscotch through the major towns in a day or 3.
 That’s enough time to get a feel for the place and see the highlights.
 After that, the urge grows to move on to more spectacular surroundings: Samarkand and Bukhara, the mountains of Kyrgyzstan or the Pamir Highway.

 The Ferghana Valley is not spectacular.
 Its attractions are more subtle, and do not always reveal themselves at first sight.
-Sure, there are the crafts workshops of Margilan, Rishton, Chust, and the colourful monuments in Kokand.
+Sure, there are the silk factory of Margilan, the ceramics workshops of Rishton, the knives and skullcaps workshops in Chust, and the colourful monuments in Kokand.
 Beyond these highlights, though, travel in Ferghana Valley becomes an exploration of overlapping histories; dual lives, languages, identities and loyalties.

 Nothing about the Ferghana Valley is simple